-- Line the inner rim of your lower lid with black, waterproof liner.
+- Line the inner rim of your lower lid with a black, waterproof liner.

-- Add shimmery highlighter to the inner corner of your eyes before finishing with mascara.
+- Add a shimmery highlighter to the inner corner of your eyes before finishing with mascara.

-While contrasting colours often work well when it comes to eye makeup, sometimes the most dramatic look is a matching hue.
+While contrasting colors often work well when it comes to eye makeup, sometimes the most dramatic look is a matching hue.
 Adding emerald green eyeshadow to your green eyes will create a stunning result, like a sea of green.
-Exciting, sensual and romantic, this gorgeous colour is perfect for special occasions and playing up your unique eye colour.
+Exciting, sensual, and romantic, this gorgeous color is perfect for special occasions and playing up your unique eye color.
 Just make sure to pick a sparkly, jewel-toned green shadow to avoid looking dull, or worse, ill!

-- Start by applying cream or nude coloured shadow to your eyelids and creases, as well as to the inner corners of your eyes.
+- Start by applying cream or nude-colored shadow to your eyelids and creases, as well as to the inner corners of your eyes.

 - Use a small rounded brush to apply your emerald shadow to the inner corner of your eyes before sweep across your lids.